getsentry/sentry-docs/src/collections/_documentation/platforms/go/index.md

 )

 func main() {
+	if len(os.Args) < 2 {
+		log.Fatalf("usage: %s URL", os.Args[0])
+	}

 	err := sentry.Init(sentry.ClientOptions{
+		// Either set your DSN here or set the SENTRY_DSN environment variable.
 		Dsn: "___PUBLIC_DSN___",
+		// Enable printing of SDK debug messages.
+		// Useful when getting started or trying to figure something out.
+		Debug: true,
 	})
 	if err != nil {
-		fmt.Printf("Sentry initialization failed: %v\n", err)
+		log.Fatalf("sentry.Init: %s", err)
 	}
+	// Flush buffered events before the program terminates.
+	// Set the timeout to the maximum duration the program can afford to wait. defer sentry.Flush(2 * time.Second)

-	f, err := os.Open("filename.ext")
+	resp, err := http.Get(os.Args[1])
 	if err != nil {
 		sentry.CaptureException(err)
-		sentry.Flush(time.Second * 5)
+		log.Printf("reported to Sentry: %s", err)
+		return
 	}
+	defer resp.Body.Close()

+	for header, values := range resp.Header {
+		for _, value := range values {
+			fmt.Printf("%s=%s\n", header, value)
 		}
+	}
+}
 ```

 {% capture __alert_content -%}
-  By default, Sentry Go SDK uses an asynchronous transport, which in the code example above requires an explicit awaiting for event delivery to be finished using the `sentry.Flush` method.
-It is necessary, because otherwise the program would not wait for the async HTTP calls to return a response, and exit the process immediately when it reached the end of the `main` function.
-It would not be required inside a running goroutine or if you would use `HTTPSyncTransport`, which you can read about in the `Transports` section.
+  By default, Sentry Go SDK uses an asynchronous transport.
+That means that
+  calls to `CaptureException`, `CaptureMessage` and `CaptureEvent` return
+  without waiting for network operations.
+Instead, events are buffered and sent
+  over the network in a background goroutine.
+Call `sentry.Flush` to wait for
+  event delivery before the program terminates.
+You can change the default
+  behavior by using a different transport, for example `HTTPSyncTransport`.
+More
+  details in the `Transports` section.
 {%- endcapture -%}
 {%- include components/alert.html
 	level="info"